 Most of the damaged RC buildings were poorly constructed without following the design guidelines while minor or no structural damages were observed in well-constructed RC buildings.
 The buildings suffered heavy damage in the infill brick walls which is not accounted during the design process.
 These walls separated easily from the frame because of poor bonding between walls and the main structural frame.
 The masonry buildings which were non-engineered had collapsed.
 There was poor maintenance of the buildings and were constructed using mud mortar.
 The unmanaged rapid scale urbanization leading to construction of different structural systems next to each other, lax utilization of proper engineering design practices, poor workmanship and lack of maintenance added to the severity of damage in addition to the age of the structures.
 Cultural heritage sites that suffered heavy damage were very old monuments where there was deterioration of the construction material.
 Lack of maintenance and unpreparedness for strong ground shaking added to the damage, which could have been minimized with proper management.

-Damage to roads observed along the Koteshwar-Bhaktapur road were mainly due to the consolidation of the soil beneath it.
+Damage to roads observed along the Koteshwar-Bhaktapur road were mainly due to the deformation of the soil beneath it.
 Some landslides that occured along mountainous roads are unavoidable but can be minimized.
 Minor damage to structures due to geotechnical failures were observed, whereas rockfalls along the highway caused severe damage to buildings.

 Acknowledgements